surbhivar/OM-Art-Landing-page/README.md

 # OM-Art-Landing-page
-Landing Page for OM Art start-up using HTML and CSS framework.
+Landing Page for OM Art store using HTML and CSS framework.